-BYOL offers perpetual (normal series and v-series) and annual subscription (s-series, available starting Q4 2019) licensing as opposed to PAYG, which is an hourly subscription available with marketplace-listed products.
-BYOL licenses are available for purchase from resellers or your distributors, and prices are listed in the publicly available price list which is updated quarterly.
+BYOL offers perpetual (normal series and v-series) and annual subscription (s-series) licensing as opposed to PAYG, which is an hourly subscription available with marketplace-listed products.
+BYOL licenses are available for purchase from resellers or your distributors, and the publicly available price list, which Fortinet updates quarterly, lists prices.
 BYOL licensing provides the same ordering practice across all private and public clouds, no matter what the platform is.
 You must activate a license for the first time you access the instance from the GUI or CLI before you can start using various features.

 With a PAYG subscription, the FortiGate-VM becomes available for use immediately after the instance is created.
 Term-based prices (hourly or annually) are mentioned in the marketplace product page.